This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 Windex or white vinegar is also quite helpful if the gum is extremely stubborn and refuses to scoot from its parking spot.
 Always remember to dab the liquid, don’t rub!

-Now that you have an encyclopedia on cleaning your suede shoes, please follow these tips while cleaning to avoid a suede disaster.
+Now that you have an encyclopedia on cleaning your shoes, please follow these tips while cleaning to avoid a cleaning disaster.

 Things To Avoid While Cleaning Suede Shoes